EricMungai97/data-structures-and-algorithms/python/docs/tree_fizz_buzz/README.md

 I then breadth traverse the clone_tree using a while loop.
 On traversal of each node, I assigned that nodes value to the return of my get_fizz_buzz_val function taking in that nodes value as an argument.
 I then returned the clone_tree.

 Big O:
- Time: O(n) since we have to traverse the whole kary tree
+ Time: O(n2) since we have to traverse the kary tree with a while loop with a nested for loop.
  Space: O(n) we are creating a new kary tree

 ## Solution